-Summer spells fun and adventure for many young people who often turn to swimming pools for an exciting way to beat the heat.
+Summer spells fun and adventure for many young people who often turn to swim pools for an exciting way to beat the heat.
 Many Las Vegas resorts also expect increased occupancies at this time of the year due to summer pool parties and the usual arrival of holiday visitors.

 Swimming pools, however, can be deadly.
-Approximately 10 people die from drowning incidents everyday, according to the Centers for Disease Control and Prevention.
+Approximately 10 people die from drowning incidents every day, according to the Centers for Disease Control and Prevention.
 In fact, approximately 1 in 5 of drowning fatalities are children under the age of 14.
 Young children are most vulnerable to drownings because swimming pools are attractive hazards for children.
 In 2015, according to the Southern Nevada Health District Drowning Registry, there were approximately 44 drowning incidents involving children under the age of 14.
-Seven of those incidents, or approximatley 1 in 6, were fatal.
+Seven of those incidents, or approximately 1 in 6, were fatal.
 These unfortunate incidents often occur in public pools, such as hotel and motel pools, but can occur at residences, too.